2023 Uxbridge and South Ruislip by-election

-A by-election for the United Kingdom parliamentary constituency of was held on 20 July 2023, following the resignation of former Prime Minister Boris Johnson as its member of Parliament (MP) on 12 June.
+A by-election for the United Kingdom parliamentary constituency of Uxbridge and South Ruislip was held on 20 July 2023, following the resignation of former Prime Minister Boris Johnson as its member of Parliament (MP) on 12 June.
+The Conservative Party's candidate, Steve Tuckwell, narrowly held the seat with a reduced majority of 495 votes.

-The Conservative Party's candidate, Steve Tuckwell, held the seat with a reduced majority of 495 votes.
 The result was considered an upset, as Labour had targeted the seat heavily; a large backlash against Johnson was expected in the constituency in the wake of the Partygate affair.
-Tuckwell attributed his victory to the unpopularity of London's Ultra Low Emission Zone scheme and its proposed expansion into the Borough of Hillingdon.
+Tuckwell attributed his victory to the unpopularity of London's Ultra Low Emission Zone scheme, installed by his parliamentary predecessor when he was mayor, and its proposed expansion into the Borough of Hillingdon.

 Background

 Uxbridge and South Ruislip is a constituency in West London, part of the suburban sprawl of Greater London.
 Suburbs in the constituency include Uxbridge, South Ruislip, Eastcote, Hillingdon and Yiewsley.